terminaldweller/blog/mds/disposablefirefox.md

 # Making a Disposable Firefox Instance

 We want to make a disposable firefox instance.<br/>
 Why firefox? well the only other choice is chromium really.
 Mozilla are no choir boys either.
 Basically we are choosing between the lesser of two evils here.
-There is also the who gogole killing off manifest v2.<br/>
+There is also the whole google killing off manifest v2.<br/>
 Qutebrowser and netsurf are solid but for this one, we will choose something that has more compatibility.<br/>
 Now let's talk about the requirements and goals for this lil undertaking of ours: